caciitg/UTrack/README.md

 ### 2.1 Data Extraction and Preprocessing
 ### 2.2 DL Model
 ### 2.3 Visualisation and Deployment
+We used Seaborn to display the caculated level of Loneliness, Stress, and Anxiety for each user across time, thus enabling us to see how the user's mental state varied over time.
+Additonally, you can also view each specific tweet and its scores.
+Deployment was done using Sreamlit.

 ## 3. Files
 * **`Cleaning Tweets.py`** - Script to clean scraped tweets